New algorithms for girth and cycle detection: Introduction

-The tradeoff curve to which we add new points encompasses many known algorithms, including those of Itai and Rodeh~\cite{itai1977finding}, Lingas and Lundell~\cite{lingas2009efficient}, and Kadria \etal{}~\cite{kadria2022algorithmic} (and those of Roditty and V. Williams~\cite{roditty2012subquadratic} for $g=4c$ and $g=4c-1$ when $c\geq 1$ is an integer, and Dahlgaard \etal{}~\cite{dahlgaard2017new} for some values of $g$ and $\ell$).
+Together, the tradeoffs in the two algorithms of Kadria \etal{}~\cite{kadria2022algorithmic} that we generalize encompass several other known results, including those of Itai and Rodeh~\cite{itai1977finding}, Lingas and Lundell~\cite{lingas2009efficient}, Roditty and V. Williams~\cite{roditty2012subquadratic} and the first tradeoff of Dahlgaard \etal{}~\cite{dahlgaard2017new} (when $g=\polylog(n)$).
 Notably, some of these algorithms have resisted improvement for many years.
-The addition of new points to this curve reinforces the possibility that it captures a fundamental relationship between running time and approximation quality.
+Therefore, the unification of these algorithms within a single tradeoff curve in our result, together with the addition of new valid points on this curve, reinforces the possibility that it captures a fundamental relationship between running time and approximation quality.
 This, in turn, motivates further investigation into whether a matching lower bound exists for this tradeoff.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:overview} we provide an overview.
 Preliminaries are in Section~\ref{sec:prelim}.
 In Section~\ref{sec:neighborhood_technique}, we present a new cycle searching technique that is used by our algorithms.
 In Section~\ref{sec:2k-hybrid and +1 aprox} we present a $2k$-hybrid algorithm and then use it to obtain a $(+1)$-approximation algorithm for the girth.
 In Section~\ref{sec:one-alg} we generalize the $2k$-hybrid algorithm and present a $( \max \{2k,g\}, \tilde{g})$-hybrid algorithm.
 In Section~\ref{sec:girth-approx} we use the hybrid algorithm from Section~\ref{sec:one-alg} to obtain two more approximation algorithms for the girth.